Intervention

 Skill-building games

-Students must be taught about positive behaviors and offered opportunities to practice them.
-Since not all students arrive in the classroom with an understanding of proper conflict resolution, communication, or problem-solving skills, teachers must offer opportunities for students to practice positive behaviors.
+Students are ideally taught about positive behaviors and offered opportunities to practice them.
+Students may come to the classroom needing special support with general conflict resolution, communication, or problem-solving skills and would benefit from opportunities to practice positive behaviors.
 Games can play an important role in teaching and reinforcing these fundamentals.
+As a tool for engaging and teaching, games can be used in a variety of ways to support your school’s PBIS goals.

 Games can help students practice PBIS goals